fieldtrip/website/workshop/nigeria2025/preprocessing.md

 ### Looking at the trigger codes

 When we look at the event structure, we mainly see many "Stimulus" events.
-Those are the ones that correspond to teh stimuli that were presented.
+Those are the ones that correspond to the stimuli that were presented.
 There are some other event types as well, which we ignore for now.

     % select the stimulus events
     select = strcmp({event.type}, 'Stimulus');